BrucesHobbies/pubScribe/README.md

     - Cellular
     - APRS

-- Send status and alert messages via email or SMS to a cell phone which is useful or monitoring home/vehicle/out-buildings
+- Send status and alert messages via email or SMS to a cell phone which is useful for monitoring home/vehicle/out-buildings
   - Email
   - SMS text message to your cell phone

+- Variable tone buzzer / alert

 PubScribe looks at the data type being published and provides the appropriate conversion from dictionary, list, or string to the native types supported by the underlying database or publish / subscribe software.

 # Software Installation
-## Step 1: Setup the Raspberry Pi Operating System.
+## Step 1: Install the Raspberry Pi Operating System.
 Here are the instructions to install the Raspberry Pi Operating System.
 [Raspberry Software Install Procedure](https://www.raspberrypi.org/software/operating-systems/)